dwhiffing/fury/content/nato/us/air/body.md

 **The United States Air Force**

-The United States Air Force (USAF) in 1994 had historically been reduced by 30% from a 1986 strength of around 608,000 to 426,000 and was shrinking rapidly.
-In Northern Fury, due to increased tensions in Europe and around the globe, the strength is reduced from the mid ‘80s but by a much smaller margin.
+The United States Air Force (USAF) in 1994 had historically been reduced by 30% from a 1986 strength of around 608,000 to size of 426,000 and was shrinking rapidly.
+In Northern Fury, due to increased tensions in Europe and around the globe, the strength although reduced from the mid ‘80s, but by a much smaller margin.
 The Northern Fury USAF has about 600,000 personnel in 1994 and this number has been stable for the past two years.
 Many of the changes implemented by the various BRAC (Base Realignment and Closure Commission) reviews (1988, 1991, 1993) do not occur, realignment where it was reasonable happened but most bases remain open, specifics are noted where it makes a difference.
 Structurally the changes that occurred historically remain extant because they made sense in an evolving world.
 The fundamental structure of the USAF looks like this:

 ![](/assets/images/nato/us/air/image2.png)